 Users in an SSO-enabled node will not be able to change their master password.
 This enforcement is by design to ensure users who authenticated via SSO do not have the ability to bypass IdP authentication for access to their vault.

-Keeper SSO Connect fully integrates with on-premise and cloud HSM solutions for added protection of encryption keys.
+Keeper SSO Connect (On-Prem version) optionally integrates with on-premise and cloud HSM solutions for added protection of encryption keys.

-Step by step instructions for integrating Keeper with SSO and your Gemalto Luna HSM infrastructure, please see our Keeper SSO Connect administrative guide.
+Step by step instructions for integrating Keeper with SSO and your HSM infrastructure, please see our Keeper SSO Connect administrative guide.